VivekaAryan/Cancer-classfiication-using-MLflow-and-DVC/README.md

 This YAML code is wirtten in ```config\config.yaml```.
 The data is downloaded and extracted and stored in the artifacts folder.

 Note: The testing is all done in the research folder.
 Also, make sure the data is added to ```.gitignore```.

+#### 5.2.
+Prepare Base Model:
+In this stage, the VGG16 model is downloaded and prepared for transfer learning.
+The pre-trained model is obtained, and its convolutional layers are left unchanged (essentially frozen).
+The fully connected layers are replaced with custom layers to accommodate the specific classes to be predicted.
+This updated model is stored befoer being trained.